-7.1 Environmental risks
+3.1 Environmental risks

-Inherent risk (what can happen if no controls are put in place) Likelihood Consequence Inherent Risk Ievel Controls to be implemented Residual Risk level (after controls are in place) Person(s) responsible Forecast storm or other severe weather event Likely High High Deliberation by the committee prior to the Time Trial.
+Inherent risk (what can happen if no controls are put in place) Likelihood Consequence Inherent Risk Ievel Controls implemented Residual Risk level (after controls are in place) Person(s) responsible Forecast storm or other severe weather event Likely High High Deliberation by the committee prior to the Time Trial.
 Possibility of using 6km course or postponing or cancelling.
 Any decision concerning lightning needs to be cognisant of any actual or forecast lightning in the vicinity (regardless of size), given the possibility of smaller storm cells combining into larger cells.
 Low Committee

-Inherent risk (what can happen if no controls are put in place) Likelihood Consequence Inherent Risk Ievel Controls to be implemented Residual Risk level (after controls are in place) Person(s) responsible Storm - lightning (not forecast) Possible Catastrophic Extreme If Time Trial not started, postpone or cancel Time Trial.
-Low Committee Safety Monitors If Time Trial under way and lightning in the vicinity, redirection to shore via Safety Monitors.
-High Paddlers Extreme winds (not forecast) Possible Moderate Moderate Shelter on nearby shore.
+Inherent risk (what can happen if no controls are put in place) Likelihood Consequence Inherent Risk Ievel Controls implemented Residual Risk level (after controls are in place) Person(s) responsible Storm - lightning (not forecast) Possible Catastrophic Extreme If Time Trial not started, postpone or cancel Time Trial.
+Low Committee Paddlers If Time Trial under way and lightning in the vicinity, redirection to shore.
+High Extreme winds (not forecast) Possible Moderate Moderate Shelter on nearby shore.
 Low Paddlers Extreme heat or smoke conditions or fire Possible Moderate Low Deliberation by the committee prior to the Time Trial.
-Low Committee Extreme cold Possible Minor Low Deliberation by the committee prior to the Time Trial.
+Low Committee Extreme cold Possible Moderate Low Deliberation by the committee prior to the Time Trial.
 Paddlers to wear appropriate clothing Low Paddlers State of the river - pollution Possible Minor Low Deliberation by the committee prior to the Time Trial.
 Paddlers advised in registration email (if LCRK is made aware) Low Committee

-7.2 Human risks
+3.2 Human risks

-Inherent risk (what can happen if no controls are put in place) Likelihood Consequence Inherent Risk level Controls to be implemented Residual Risk level (after controls are in place) Person(s) responsible Capsized paddler impacted by cold water temperature Likely (during winter months) Minor Moderate All paddlers required to wear a lifejacket in winter (night time trials).
+Inherent risk (what can happen if no controls are put in place) Likelihood Consequence Inherent Risk Ievel Controls implemented Residual Risk level (after controls are in place) Person(s) responsible Capsized paddler impacted by cold water temperature Likely (during winter months) Minor Moderate As per current NSW maritime laws, all canoe and kayak paddlers are required to wear a life jacket and it is recommended that all surf ski paddlers do the same.
 Other paddlers to assist (stay until capsized paddler is in their boat and able to paddle).
 Initiate emergency services procedure if required.
 Low Paddler Paddler collisions at night, or unable to see paddlers at night Likely (during winter months) Minor Moderate All paddlers to display white front light and red rear light.
 Light to be of low luminosity to avoid blinding oncoming paddlers.
 Purpose of light is to allow boat to be seen on the water, NOT to provide vision for the paddler.
 Regular reinforcement to paddlers to "stay right".
 Low Paddler

-Inherent risk (what can happen if no controls are put in place) Likelihood Consequence Inherent Risk level Controls to be implemented Residual Risk level (after controls are in place) Person(s) responsible Critical fatigue Unlikely Moderate Moderate Other paddlers and Safety Monitor to assist.
-Moderate Safety Monitor Other paddlers Major injury - conscious Unlikely Moderate Moderate Follow Emergency Procedure 4 Moderate Safety Monitor Other paddlers Major injury - unconscious Rare Catastrophic Catastrophic Follow Emergency Procedure 4 Moderate Safety Monitor Other paddlers
+Inherent risk (what can happen if no controls are put in place) Likelihood Consequence Inherent Risk Ievel Controls implemented Residual Risk level (after controls are in place) Person(s) responsible Critical fatigue Unlikely Moderate Moderate Other paddlers to assist.
+Moderate Other paddlers Major injury - conscious Unlikely Major High Follow Emergency Procedure 4 High Other paddlers Major injury - unconscious Rare Catastrophic High Follow Emergency Procedure 4 High Other paddlers

-7.3 On-water risks
+3.3 On-water risks